-He Walked Like He Owned Himself is an orange tracksuit with a blue embellished stripe, made from Kaur’s process of uncovering and making sense of a colonial history of India.
-In the British Sikh diaspora, memories of orange and blue Adidas tracksuits attach to the visual identity of Sikh youths in ‘90s Britain; that orange-yellow mimicking the mustard fields of the homeland.
+I Keep Telling Them These Stories (2018) is an installation of sculptural and video works made from footage and sound recordings gathered in India and Scotland.
+It is informed by researching and uncovering histories – both familial and colonial – and thinking of culture as praxis, as something that requires closer rereading, relistening and reclaiming.
+He walked like he owned himself (2018) has a similar narrative.
+This work, an orange tracksuit with a blue embellished stripe, is made from Kaur’s process of uncovering and making sense of a colonial history of India.
+In the Sikh diaspora of Britain, memories of orange and blue Adidas tracksuits attach to the visual identity of Sikh youths in a ‘90s Britain; that orange-yellow mimicking the mustard fields of a homeland.
 Embroidered down the arms and legs are the weapons that make up the Sikh emblem — kirpan, khanda, chakkar — whose origins share no genealogy to Sikhism’s religious history but instead evolved from the design of British Indian army uniform logos.
-It is this slipperiness of culture, this (mis) formation of cultural identity in which Kaur makes this artwork.
+It is this slipperiness of culture, this (mis)formation of cultural identity which defines much of Kaur’s practice.

 Kaur is currently showing in a group exhibition, P is for Portrait, at THE ART HOUSE in Worcester until 1st March 2019.
 Upcoming shows include Artists Housing Prototype Show, curated by Eastside Projects for Artcore, Derby (1st February – 1st March 2019); and Art 50 Weekender, a solo presentation at BALTIC centre for Contemporary Art (Saturday 23rd & Sunday 24th February 2019).